Tic Disorders: Overview and Facts

 Everyone experiences tics from time to time.
 A sudden spasm can cause a violent twitch that can surprise or embarrass the person who experienced it.
 In most cases, though, these one-off tics are harmless and temporary.
 When the tics become regular and prolonged, however, they may be caused by a tic disorder.

 Tic disorders rarely travel alone.
-They’re most commonly seen with ADHD, obsessive-compulsive disorder, and major depressive disorder.
+They’re most commonly seen with ADHD, obsessive-compulsive disorder, and clinical mood disorder.
 They are more common among men than women, and they show up more often in children – some studies estimate that as many as 20 percent of kids have tic disorders.
 As children age, this percentage falls – by adulthood, only about 1 in 100 people has a tic disorder.

 Types of Tics and Tic Disorders